proprietary/macos-trash/README.rst

    echo "hello world" > hello-world.txt
    trash hello-world.txt

+This works on directories or regular files.
+I suggest using ``trash`` anywhere you would have used ``rm(1)``.

 Currently, this command line tool cannot restore files.
 You will have to open Trash in Finder and restore it from the GUI.
-I suggest using `trash` instead of `rm`.

 Building manually
 -------------------